astorDev/nist/proxy/nginx/article/index.md

 }
 ```

+The most critical part is the line below:

 ```conf
 proxy_pass http://one;
 ```

+The line basically means that all requests will be forwarded to the url specified after the `proxy_pass` keyword.
+A thing to notice here is that the request will be sent **exactly** as it was received, which includes the `/one` path in the url.
+This is why we have the line below:

 ```conf
 rewrite ^/one(.*)$ $1 break;
 ```

-`proxy.Dockerfile`
+This line will remove `/one` from the beginning of the path, so that `/one/something` will be forwarded to the `/something` endpoint in the service one.
+Now, let's finish the setup, we'll need to build the proxy via the `proxy.Dockerfile`

 ```dockerfile
 FROM nginx
 COPY proxy.conf /etc/nginx/conf.d/default.conf
 ```

-With the addition of proxy service, we'll get our `compose.yml` looking like this:
+And with the addition of proxy service, we'll get our `compose.yml` looking like this:

 ```yaml
 name: playground